 Our Summary And Answer: Do Sore Muscles Burn Fat

 No, sore muscles do not burn fat.
-Sore muscles are the result of microscopic tears in the muscle fibers that occur during exercise.
+Sore muscles result from microscopic tears in the muscle fibers that occur during exercise.
 These tears are repaired by the body, which leads to muscle growth.

-While exercise does result in the burning of calories, this process is unrelated to muscle soreness.
-In fact, muscle soreness generally occurs when a person is new to exercise or increases the intensity of their workouts.
+While exercise results in burning calories, this process is unrelated to muscle soreness.
+Muscle soreness generally occurs when a person is new to exercise or increases the intensity of their workouts.

-As the body adjusts to this new level of activity, the muscles will become less sore.
+The muscles will become less sore as the body adjusts to this new activity level.
 So, while sore muscles may be a sign that you’re working out effectively, they are not directly related to burning fat.

 Do you ever feel sore after a workout?
-Don’t worry, you’re not alone.
-Many people experience muscle soreness after exercise, especially if they’re just starting out.
+Don’t worry; you’re not alone.
+Many people experience muscle soreness after exercise, especially if they’re starting.